openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 Similar to Monte Carlo, :ref:`Shannon entropy
 <methods-shannon-entropy-random-ray>` can be used to gauge whether the fission
 source has fully developed.
-However, unlike Monte Carlo, the Shannon entropy computed for random ray does not show convergence of the scattering source.
 The Shannon entropy is calculated automatically after each batch and is printed to the statepoint file.
 Unlike Monte Carlo, an entropy mesh does not need to be defined, as the Shannon entropy is calculated over FSRs using a volume-weighted approach.

 -------------------------------
 Inactive Ray Length (Dead Zone)